justin8/justin8-ghost/README.md

 ## Updates
 By specifying a newer version of Ghost you can upgrade an instance.
-Copies of the new version are only downloaded once per host.
+Copies of the new version are only downloaded once per host with systemd service type.
 Updates follow the release process outlined by the Ghost documentation.

+If service type is set to docker then the specified image version will be pulled and used for the service.

 ## Limitations

-This has been tested thoroughly on Archlinux but is designed to work on any machine using systemd.
-The latest releases of most major distros should work without issue:
+This has been tested thoroughly on Archlinux but is designed to work on any machine using systemd or docker.
+The latest releases of most major distros should work without issue for the systemd service_type:
   * Archlinux
   * Fedora 18+
   * RedHat 7+ and derivatives
   * Debian 8+
   * Ubuntu 15.04+

+Any distros supported by garethr/docker will work with service_type = docker.

 Currently only basic mail servers are supported.
 Ghost itself supports things like mailgun and gmail directly.
 This module does not yet support that.